fnaumenko/isChIP/README.md

 as a percentage of the total number of generated fragments intersecting with the *template* binding sites.
 Background is defined as the number of selected fragments, which are not intersected with the *template* binding sites, as a percentage of the foreground.<br>
-In practice a background level of 1-3% corresponds with a good experimental data set, while a level of more than 6% leads to generate data with a rather low signal-to-noise ratio.<br>
+In practice a background level of 1-3% corresponds with a good experimental data set.
+A level of more than 6% leads to output with a rather low signal-to-noise ratio.<br>
 **In *control* mode:**<br>
 foreground is defined as the number of selected fragments, as a percentage of the total number of generated fragments.
 It should be considered as the level of overall loss.<br>
-Background value is ignored.<br>
+Background value is ignored In this mode.<br>
 Range: 0-100 for both values<br>
 Default: 50:1